hercmaroudas/dialogchangemanager/readme.txt

 =============
 See Demo.html.
 Double click to open the file.
 (An internet connection is required for JQuery CDN).

+1. Add any values to the input controls to add default values or leave them empty.
+Emulate data when dialog loads.
-1. Click on "Open Dialog" to emulate opening a dialog with default values.
+2. Click on "Open Dialog" to emulate opening a dialog with default values.
-2. Click on "Any Changes?".
+3. Click on "Any Changes?".
 You should see an alert that says no changes.
-3. Make changes to elements.
+4. Make changes to elements.
-4. Click on "Any Changes?".
+5. Click on "Any Changes?".
 You should see an alert that says there were changes made.
-5. Click on "Get Changes".
+6. Click on "Get Changes".
 A list will show you all the changes that were made.
 Including before and after changes.
-6. Click on reset.
+7. Click on reset.
 This should reset all controls to their defaults to before any changes were made.

 Todo:
 =============